openflexo-team/openflexo-technology-adapters/src/site/HowToMakeATA.md

        is a singleton often defined as a private final static attribute of the TA, method `TechnologyAdapterBindingFactory getTechnologyAdapterBindingFactory()`

     2) The `XxTechnologyContextManager` extending `TechnologyContextManager<XxTechnologyAdapter>` to manage a context related to a technology.
 It stores the known resources of this technology. [(Sylvain, not sure it is really common?
-Most `XxTechnologyContextManager` seems to do nothing)]{.todo}
+Most `XxTechnologyContextManager` seems to do nothing)]{.todo} Pas le cas le plus courant

     2) The various model slots, `YyXxModelSlot` interfaces